PHPWord

 Answer:

-Responsible for movement
+Responsible for movement in the body.

-– Voluntary movement.
+Skeletal muscles – Voluntary movement.

-– Involuntary movement.
+Smooth muscles – Involuntary movement.

-– Found in the heart, never tires.
+Cardiac muscles – Found in the heart, never tires.

-digestion, circulation, and locomotion
+Helps in digestion, circulation, and locomotion.

-Contracts and relaxes to
+Contracts and relaxes to generate force.

 11. What are the characteristics of meristematic tissue?